emericg/OpenSubtitlesDownload/README.md

 The subtitles search and download service is powered by [opensubtitles.com](https://www.opensubtitles.com).
 Big thanks to their hard work on this amazing project!
 Be sure to [give them your support](https://www.opensubtitles.com/en/users/vip) if you appreciate the service provided, they sure need donations for handling the ever growing hosting costs!

-> OpenSubtitlesDownload v6 use the new REST API from the [opensubtitles.com](https://www.opensubtitles.com) website.
+> OpenSubtitlesDownload v6 use the new REST API from the [opensubtitles.com](https://www.opensubtitles.com) website

-> Require an account from [opensubtitles.com](https://www.opensubtitles.com).
+> Requires an account from [opensubtitles.com](https://www.opensubtitles.com)

 ### Features